schlick7/LuteForMobile/termuxfixes.md

 ---

 **Note:** This plan addresses the fundamental Android background execution limitations that are causing the Termux freezing issue.
 The solution provides a robust, long-term fix that will work across all Android versions and usage scenarios.

+**Important:** These changes apply exclusively to the integrated Termux functionality and do not impact user-configured local URL servers.